MostafAanwar/CommunityComponent/README.md

 You're going to need:
 (Not final)
 * A pc/laptop
-* Any operating system (for now)
+* Docker program so you can run the docker image.
 * git bash or any similar program/cmd to be able to clone this repository.

 ### Getting Set Up

-1. Fork This repository.
+1. Fork This repository.(or you can clone directly)
 2. Clone the forked repository.
+3. open Docker terminal.
+4. type docker run my_container.
+5. leave it to download.
+6. Go to browser and type localhost:8080.

 # Need help?
 You can contact me at this email ``mostafa.a@stud.fci-cu.edu.eg`` for any questions inquires.